Best Jordan Travel Tips

 What to Wear in Jordan

-Jordan is the perfect destination to explore and get active!
 Pack some trainers, sports clothes, and a hat or scarf if you don’t want your hair getting too much of that Jordanian sunshine.
-Dressing modestly is always appreciated in this part of the world – but no need for scarves as 90% of local women we’ve met in Jordan were without them!
+Dressing modestly is always appreciated in this part of the world – but no need for scarves as many local women I’ve met in Jordan were without them!

 Solo Female Travel in Jordan